alexorear/Phaser3-Intro-Tutorial/README.md

-## Phaser3 v3.6.0 Boiler Plate
+## Phaser3 Platformer Tutorial

 #### Phaser3 + ES6 + Webpack

-This repository was created to provide a basic setup, easy to setup environment for creating Phaser3 games.
-This set is based on the Generic Platformer and Bootstrap Phaser Project by Niklas Berg (https://github.com/nkholski/phaser3-es6-webpack).
+This repository is based on the getting started tutorial found on Phaser.io.
+The dev environment for this project is based on the Generic Platformer and Bootstrap Phaser Project by Niklas Berg (https://github.com/nkholski/phaser3-es6-webpack).

 ## Setup
 You'll need to install a few things before you have a working project including coping this repo to a new project directory.